 Subsequently, John Casken became a Lecturer at the Universities of Birmingham (1973-1979) and Durham (1981-1992), Research Fellow at Huddersfield Polytechnic (1980-81), and from 1992-2008 was Professor of Music at The University of Manchester, a university with which he retains strong links as Emeritus Professor of Music.
 In 1987 John Casken was Visiting Composer-In-Residence at the University of Santa Barbara, California and in 1990 was invited by Toru Takemitsu to Tokyo to be a featured composer in his festival Music Today.
 In 1992 John Casken was on the Residency Program at the Rockefeller Foundation Bellagio Center on Lake Como, Italy.

 Having left North-East England in 1992 to join the staff at Manchester, he returned to live in Northumberland in 2005.
 He plays an active role in the musical community as Music Director of Coquetdale Chamber Choir, an amateur choir with a strong commitment to contemporary music, and as Artistic Director and Chairman of Alwinton Summer Concerts, a role which allows him to organise original and challenging programmes.
 He also curated and coordinated three concerts from 2012-2014 in the Church of St John, Healey (Riding Mill, Northumberland) to celebrate two award-winning and commemorative windows by Anna Vibeke Mou and James Hugonin.
-John Casken has been appointed Visiting Fellow in Composition at the University of Aberdeen from September 2018.
+John Casken has been Visiting Fellow in Composition at the University of Aberdeen since September 2018.